SaintAkira/aisyjan/README.md

-# saint music bot — Stream audio in Telegram calls using GramJS and tgcallsjs
+# saint music bot — for playing music and having fun💖

 ## Requirements